Tox Chat Box: Decoding forensic toxicology with LC-MS/MS

 In this episode, Pierre Negri and Alex Krotulski explore novel psychoactive substances (NPS) characterization and identification with accurate mass spectrometry.

-Dr. Alex Krotulski is the associate director at the Center for Forensic Research Center and Education (CFSRE) and program manager of their flagship program, NPS Discovery, the CFSRE’s drug early warning system and flagship program whose mission is to gather intelligence and general public information on the identification and distribution of NPS.
+Dr. Alex Krotulski is the associate director at the Center for Forensic Science Research and Education (CFSRE) and program manager of their flagship program, NPS Discovery, the CFSRE’s drug early warning system and flagship program whose mission is to gather intelligence and general public information on the identification and distribution of NPS.
 Dr. Krotulski holds faculty appointments and serves as the Assistance Program Director for the Thomas Jefferson University Master of Science in Forensic Toxicology (MSFT) program and is an Associate Editor for the Journal of Analytical Toxicology.

 Pierre Negri (P.N.): Welcome to the second episode of Tox Chat Box, a SCIEX Vodcast series where we discuss the latest trends and applications in forensic toxicology.